keymetrics/doc-pm2/ch/plus/guide/modules.md

 ### Module configuration

 In the package.json you can declare default options accessible in the module under the attribute `config`.
-These values can be overriden by PM2 or Keymetrics.
+These values can be overriden by PM2 or PM2 Plus.

 #### Default values